The Therapy of Light

 Table 1: The RGB values, wavelengths of light, hexadecimal values, HSL values, and colors of the visible spectrum used in the Therapy.

-I now have the six colors to use in my therapy.
+I now have six colors to use in my therapy.

 How to Use the Light Therapy

-It would be best to have a video projector connected to your computer to use Light Therapy.
+It is best to have a video projector connected to your computer for the treatment.
 Choose a color that corresponds to your illness.
 Trust your choice, whether you have a diagnosis or not.
-Feel free to use your color as often as you find it necessary.
+Feel free to use your color as often as you find necessary.
 Each session should last 30 minutes, and I recommend using the therapy daily.
-You must be comfortable and relaxed when using the treatment and receive light projection over the whole body.
+You must be comfortable and relaxed during treatment, and allow the light projection to cover your whole body.

 References